 Dr. Stephanie Gerow, assistant professor, has research interests in applied behavior analysis, challenging behavior interventions, and teaching natural change agents (e.g., parents, teachers) to implement interventions.
+Dr. Gerow is a Board Certified Behavior Analyst-Doctoral Level (BCBA-D) and has worked with children in both school and clinical settings.
 She has published her research in journals including Research in Autism Spectrum Disorders, Review Journal of Autism and Developmental Disorders, Developmental Neurorehabilitation, and Behavior Modification.

-Kristen Padilla-Mainor, a Licensed Specialist in School Psychology (LSSP) and a Board Certified Behavior Analyst (BCBA), is director of the Baylor Center for Developmental Disabilities and has research interests in behavior assessments, applied behavior analysis, and developmental disabilities.
+Kristen Padilla-Mainor, clinical assistant professor, is a Licensed Specialist in School Psychology (LSSP) and a Board Certified Behavior Analyst (BCBA).
+She is director of the Baylor Center for Developmental Disabilities and has research interests in behavior assessments, applied behavior analysis, and developmental disabilities.
 Padilla-Mainor has received several awards for her outstanding service to the field.
 In 2015, she was awarded the Early Career Spotlight Award from the National Association of School Psychologists, Outstanding School Psychologist from the Texas Association of School Psychologists, and Task Supervisor of the Year from the Diana Garland School of Social Work.